ibm-cloud-docs/containers/cs_edge.md

     ```
     {: screen}

-</br>You labeled worker nodes with `dedicated=edge` and redeployed all of the existing load balancers and Ingress to the edge worker nodes.
+</br>You labeled worker nodes in a worker pool with `dedicated=edge` and redeployed all of the existing ALBs and NLBs to the edge nodes.
+All subsequent ALBs and NLBs that are added to the cluster are also deployed to an edge node in your edge worker pool.
 Next, prevent other [workloads from running on edge worker nodes](#edge_workloads) and [block inbound traffic to NodePorts on worker nodes](/docs/containers?topic=containers-network_policies#block_ingress).

 <br />